Sensitive or compromised skins is now a regular sight in my clinic, so what can we do to manage it?

 What ingredients are suitable for sensitive skin?

 Ingredients are so important when it comes to skincare for sensitive prone skins.
 Here are some of the ingredients you should be looking out for when choosing a product.
 My mantra is if you cannot see a list of active or normal ingredients on a product clearly then you do not buy it.
 You know exactly what is in your sandwich you wish to eat, yes?
-Then why not for your skincare?
+Then why take the risk with your skincare?

 Hyaluronic acid – holds and attracts water to the skin